Open-CMSIS-Pack/vidx2pidx/README.md

   -c, --cachedir    specify directory where downloaded pidx and pdsc files are stored (default ./.idxcache) -f, --force       force update – ignore timestamp information
   ```

+Now the generated `index.pidx` can be used with cpackget to validate that all listed packs can be installed:
+- invoke `cpackget init ./index.pidx -R ./pack_root_test` to use the generated index.pidx in pack_root_test/.Web/index.pidx
+- invoke `cpackget --public -R /pack_root_test` to list all latest public pack versions